ntanmayee/ntanmayee/README.md

 ### Hi, I'm Tanmayee 👋

 I work on computational models to understand epigenomics and gene regulation.
-My long term research goal is to causally characterise cell-type specificity.
-There's more about me on my [website](https://ntanmayee.github.io/).
+My long term research goal is to build an integrative model to causally characterise cell-type specific behaviour.

+Check out my [website](https://ntanmayee.github.io/)!
+It has more information about me and my work.

 <p align='center'>